Chiropractic E/M Coding Guide Part 1: New vs. Established Patients (99202–99215 Explained)

 E/M Coding for New Chiropractic Patients

-A new patient is someone who has not received professional services from your practice or another chiropractor in the same group in the past three years.
+A new patient is someone who has not received professional services from you or another chiropractor in the same group in the past three years.

-New patient visits generally require a comprehensive history, detailed examination, and thorough medical decision-making (MDM).
-Encounter times can range from 10 to 60 minutes, depending on complexity.
+New patient visits generally require a more thorough history and exam and involve more complex medical decision-making (MDM) than a typical office/outpatient established patient E/M service.
+The new patient codes cover time ranges from 15 to 74 minutes and levels of decision-making from straightforward to high.
 Even if the visit focuses on manual therapy, proper documentation of evaluation and assessment is critical to justify the E/M level.
-CPT codes for new patients typically fall in the 99201–99205 range.
+Office/outpatient CPT codes for new patients fall in the 99202–99205 range, with 99202 and 99203 being the most frequently used in chiropractic.

 E/M Coding for Established Chiropractic Patients

-Unlike new patients, an established patient has been seen at your clinic within the past three years.
+Unlike new patients, an established patient has been seen at your clinic within the past 3 years by you or a provider in your specialty.

 Quick Reference: New vs. Established Patient E/M Coding